TurboMosaic Help: Learn to Make Photo Mosaics

 Number of Tiles

 You might like to go for a large number of smaller cells or a small number of bigger cells.
 You can increase/decrease the number of cells in your mosaic as per your requirement.

-In mosaics with Rectangular cells, you can increase/decrease the number of rows and columns.
+In mosaics with Rectangular cells, you can increase/reduce the number of rows and columns.
 If you’re using Hexagonal or Circular cells, you can straight away increase or decrease the number of cells in your mosaic.

 Tile Spacing & Background